Chia-Network/chialisp-web/docs/clvm/lang_reference.md

 ---
-id: clvm
+id: lang_reference
-title: CLVM Reference Manual
+title: CLVM Language Reference
-sidebar_label: CLVM Reference
 ---

 The clvm is a small, tightly defined VM that defines the semantics of CLVM programs run during Chia blockchain validation.
 It serves as a target language for higher level languages, especially Chialisp.

-## Definitions
+## Terminology

 * **CLVM Assembly** - The textual representation of a CLVM program.
 * **Chialisp** - A higher-level language, built on top of CLVM.